michaelkc/michaelkc.github.io/_posts/2026-02-02-interesting-stuff-i-found.markdown

 Working with a passkey rollout plan, and I am digesting the tome linked below, to come up with personas and a scenario test plan.

 When they work, passkeys are wonderful and secure.
-But I think the mental model is very difficult to grasp for the average user - which can quickly translate to support needs when things starts going south.
+But I think the mental model is very difficult to grasp for the average user - which can quickly translate to support needs when things start going south.

 [Tour of WebAuthn](https://www.imperialviolet.org/tourofwebauthn/tourofwebauthn.html)